ToolJet/ToolJet/docs/docs/data-sources/mssql.md

 Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted ToolJet.
 If you are using ToolJet cloud, please whitelist our IP.

-To establish a connection with the MS SQL Server data source, click on the **+ Add new data source** button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.
+To establish a connection with the MS SQL Server data source, click on the **+ Add new Data source** button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.

 ToolJet requires the following to connect to your PostgreSQL database.